575 Bright Horizons jobs in the United Kingdom

 full-time

-• Maintain detailed and confidential records of assessments, progress, and interventions.
+• Maintain accurate and confidential records of children's progress.

 Qualifications:

-• Master's degree in Child Development, Early Childhood Education, Psychology, or a related field.
+• Relevant qualification in Early Years Education, Child Psychology, or related field.

-• Minimum of 5 years of experience working directly with young children and families in a developmental or educational capacity.
+• Minimum 3 years of experience working with young children.

-• Strong knowledge of child development theories, milestones, and assessment tools.
+• Strong knowledge of child development theories and early childhood education practices.

 This advertiser has chosen not to accept applicants from your region.